astrapi69/jgeohash/README.md

 ## Change log

-The changelog can be found on following [link](https://github.com/astrapi69/jgeohash/blob/develop/CHANGELOG.md)
+The changelog is moved in its own file.
+It can be found on following [page](https://github.com/astrapi69/jgeohash/blob/develop/CHANGELOG.md)